 |Generation||People in Generation||People in Tree|

-As you can see from the table above the number of people in your tree grows really fast the more generations that you want to explore.
+As you can see from the table above the number of people in your tree grows fast the more generations that you want to explore.

 Most people should be able to create a tree that includes their grandparents.
 A tree this small will contain only 7 people.